"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in clinical studies of another drug and may not reflect the rates observed in practice.

 In the lipid-lowering trials, 807 adult patients received at least one dose of WELCHOL (total exposure 199 patient-years).
-In the type 2 diabetes trials, 566 patients received at least one dose of WELCHOL (total exposure 209 patient-years).
+In the add-on combination type 2 diabetes trials, 566 patients received at least one dose of WELCHOL (total exposure 209 patient-years).
+In the monotherapy type 2 diabetes trial, 175 patients received at least one dose of WELCHOL and had a post baseline follow up (total exposure 69 patient-years).

 In clinical trials for the reduction of LDL-C, 68% of patients receiving WELCHOL vs. 64% of patients receiving placebo reported an adverse reaction.
-In clinical trials of type 2 diabetes, 60% of patients receiving WELCHOL vs. 56% of patients receiving placebo reported an adverse reaction.
+In add-on combination clinical trials of type 2 diabetes, 60% of patients receiving WELCHOL vs. 56% of patients receiving placebo reported an adverse reaction.
+In monotherapy clinical trial for type 2 diabetes, 52% of patients receiving WELCHOL vs. 45% of patients receiving placebo reported an adverse reaction.

 In 7 double-blind, placebo-controlled, clinical trials, 807 patients with primary hyperlipidemia (age range 18-86 years, 50% women, 90% Caucasians, 7% Blacks, 2% Hispanics, 1% Asians) and elevated LDL-C were treated with WELCHOL 1.5 g/day to 4.5 g/day from 4 to 24 weeks.